A TA’s Guide to Teaching Remotely at UCLA

 To our Black Community: We see you, we hear you, and we stand in solidarity with you.

 Some Key Considerations

 We will update this resource guide as additional guidance and resources becomes available.
-In the meantime, we encourage you to review the recommendations in UCLA’s Checklist for Remote Assessment Recommendations, and in the Resources for Teaching through Traumatic Times from CEILS.
+In the meantime, we encourage you to review the recommendations in CAT’s Short Guide to Inclusive Strategies for Remote Teaching, CEILS’s Resources for Teaching through Traumatic Times, and UCLA’s Checklist for Remote Assessment Recommendations.
 Additional resources from UCLA and from external sites can be found below.